Contact Us

 Either way, given how much you could save through Stamp Duty Land Tax (SDLT) relief and the mortgage deal perks you may be able to access by being classed as a first-time buyer, it’s a good idea to have a clear understanding of first-time buyer status in the UK.

-In this piece we discuss the definition of a first-time buyer from the perspective of the HMRC and mortgage lenders, as well as what is so significant about being a first-time buyer.
+In this piece we discuss the definition of a first-time buyer from the perspective of the HMRC and mortgage lenders, as well as what is so significant about buying your first house.

 The general definition of a first-time buyer is someone who has never owned property or an interest in a property anywhere in the world.